Hvar, Croatia: Stranded While Renting A Boat

 Stranded In The Ocean While Renting a Boat in Hvar Island, Croatia

-Suddenly, we looked at the boat and realize that the anchor didn’t really seem to be in its proper place since the boat was slowly rotating around 360 degrees.
-To this day, I don’t know if the boat was properly anchored.
-Realistically, since it was circling…probably not.
-We decided that instead of having our boat sail away while we were stranded in the middle of nowhere, we should probably get back onto the boat just to ensure that it was anchored down properly.
-Get ready!
-This is where the problems begin.
+All of a sudden, we looked at the boat and noticed that the anchor didn’t really seem to be in its proper place.
+The boat was slowly rotating around 360 degrees.
+To this day, I don’t know if the boat was anchored correctly; but, I think it is pretty safe to assume that since it was circling around itself…probably not.
+We decided that instead of having our boat sail away while we were stranded in the middle of nowhere, we should probably get back onto the boat to ensure that it was anchored down properly.
+Easier said then done. (this is where Jaws music would start playing if this were a film)

 Has anyone else had an experience good or bad renting a boat in Hvar, Croatia?
 Please share in the comments below!